jeff-monteiro/Desafio-DIO/README.md

   I like to read good drama, science fiction, autobiographies and adventure books.
-My favorite book so far is: The Theory of Everything, written by: Jane Hawking.
+My favorite book so far is: Narnia Cronics, written by: CS Lewis.
 My main hobbies are playing musical instruments, singing and playing a good match of soccer and enjoy surfboard.

    ##